andr3w1699/HumanLanguageTechnologyProject/README.md

 Instead of fine-tuning all parameters of large transformer models, PEFT techniques allow training only a small subset, making them faster and lighter — ideal for low-resource scenarios.

 Techniques Overview
-Adapters: add small trainable layers between transformer blocks, it is modular, reusable	but has a slight overhead
+- Adapters: add small trainable layers between transformer blocks, it is modular, reusable	but has a slight overhead
-LoRA:	Inject low-rank matrices into attention layers.
-Very memory efficient	but slightly harder to implement Prompt Tuning: Learn special prompt tokens, freeze the base model.
+- LoRA:	Inject low-rank matrices into attention layers.
+Very memory efficient	but slightly harder to implement
+- Prompt Tuning: Learn special prompt tokens, freeze the base model.
 Minimal parameter changes	but needs large data for good results
-BitFit: Train only bias terms in the model: Super lightweight, easy to apply	but slightly less accurate in some tasks Tools for PEFT peft	--> HuggingFace's library for Adapters, LoRA, Prompt Tuning, etc.
+- BitFit: Train only bias terms in the model: Super lightweight, easy to apply	but slightly less accurate in some tasks

+Tools for PEFT:
+- peft	--> HuggingFace's library for Adapters, LoRA, Prompt Tuning, etc.

 # Text Processing